 All applications received and accepted by EFSA are given an application number and assigned an EFSA Question number (e.g. EFSA-Q-2009-12345) in the Register of Questions (ROQ), which describes the status and progress of EFSA’s scientific work.
 To find an application in the ROQ, click on the ‘Question’ option in the top menu of the ROQ, then in the ‘Question type’ field select ‘Application’ and select the relevant ‘Food sector area’ (for regulated food ingredients you can select one of the following options: ‘Food additives’, ‘Food enzymes’, ‘Flavourings’, ‘Smoke flavourings’ and ‘Nutrient sources’).
 You can then search using key words or a Question number if you know it.
 After locating your application, the ‘Status’ column indicates the present stage of the safety evaluation.
 When a question is ‘Finished’, a scientific opinion has been adopted by the relevant scientific panel and scheduled for publication within a few days.
-The Panel on Food Additives and Other Nutrient Sources Added to Food (ANS) deals with food additives and nutrient sources added to food while the Panel on Food Contact Materials, Enzymes, Flavourings and Processing Aids (CEF) is responsible for food enzymes and flavourings.
+The Panel on Food Additives and Flavourings (FAF) deals with food additives and nutrient sources added to food while the Panel on Food Contact Materials, Enzymes and Processing Aids (CEP) is responsible for food enzymes and flavourings.
 If the opinion has been published, it is available via the ‘View’ link.
-Further information: ROQ User Guide

-You can also monitor the progress of an application in the risk assessment phase (i.e. while EFSA is undertaking its evaluation) in the agendas and minutes of the Working Groups of the ANS Panel and of the CEF Panel as well as their Plenary meetings.
+You can also monitor the progress of an application in the risk assessment phase (i.e. while EFSA is undertaking its evaluation) in the agendas and minutes of the Working Groups of the FAF Panel and of the CEP Panel as well as their Plenary meetings.

 2. I am not sure if my substance requires authorisation.
 Who should I contact?